thomasgtaylor/how.wtf/content/post/2023-06-03-invalid-constructor-name-in-apex.md

 ---
-title: Invalid constructor name error in Apex
-date: 2023-06-03T12:45:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-06-03 12:45:00-04:00
 description: What is the invalid constructor name error in Apex?
-categories:
-- Programming
 tags:
-- Apex
+- apex
+title: Invalid constructor name error in Apex
 ---

 When deploying apex classes, a user may run into an odd error: `Error: Compile Error: Invalid constructor name`.